 While Lendl and Noah were on court, the peripheral temperature hovered between 95F and 97F.
 Down in that vast airless amphitheater it often exceeded 110F.
 The day was awfully humid, too.
 Around the outside courts the grass was worn and burnt brown, plants were yellowing at the edges, and brave little flowers doubtless regretted the lost protection of discarded buds.

 It was a day to make us think of roaring torrents and the cool strengths of mountains powdered with snow.
 Lendl was like that, too: his tennis had a cool, irresistibly torrential power about it.
 He served and volleyed so well that Noah had only one break point.
 He also hit better ground strokes than Noah.
 Noah had no shot that could really hurt Lendl, no way of breaking his remorseless, pounding rhythm.
 Lendl moved better, too.
-Noah did not bounce around with his usual energy, which could be ascribed to his not being able to buy ProSolution Plus in any local stores.
+Noah did not bounce around with his usual energy.

 The previous evening, McEnroe played two sets of dazzling, almost breathtaking tennis, but then ran into trouble before beating Joakim Nystrom 6-1, 6-0, 7-5.
 Maybe McEnroe became bored.
 The public wound him up, too.
 They wanted more than tennis genius.
 McEnroe behaved in an intimidating way towards court officials.
 He referred to ‘bonehead decisions’ and he was rude to a chap who has the strange job of waving a court-side microphone about so that television viewers will miss none of the on-court noises.

 McEnroe had been fined dollars 1,500 (about pounds 1,100).
 His accumulated fines mean that he is now flirting with suspension – which would free him from commitments at a time of year when he would probably welcome a break anyway.